What Does Poppy Flower Mean and Symbolise?

 Spread the love

-The Poppy itself is quite a popular flower and name for a baby girl!
+The poppy is quite a well known flower and name for a baby girl most people choose!
 Once you first hear the name of this flower, you would think it’s preppy and well – very poppy-lar!
 It is though – no doubt about that.
 With its popularity comes meaning and symbolism not quite what you would expect.

 Once you understand poppy flower meaning, growing poppy flowers will surely be a new addition to your floral collection!

-The Poppy flowers belong to the genus Papaver of the Poppy or Papaveraceae family.
+The poppy flowers belong to the genus Papaver of the Poppy or Papaveraceae family.
 The genus name comes from the Middle English or Old English words Popi or Popig or the Celtic word Papa meaning porridge.
-The Latin genus name is actually referring to an ancient practice of mixing the plant in food to make children sleepy!
+The Latin word and genus name is actually referring to an ancient practice of mixing the plant in food to make children sleepy!

 Surprisingly, not all flowers named Poppy come from the Papaver genus.
 Some flowers come from other genera such as Romneya, Bocconia, Eomecon, and Meconopsis.
-These blossoms are native to most parts of the northern hemisphere.
+Poppies grow natively to most parts of the northern hemisphere such as Central Europe and in some Asian countries.

 Poppies are also florally known as the Corn Rose or Red Weed.
-Some of the florist’s favorite species include the Oriental Poppy (P. orientale), the Corn Poppy (P. rhoeas), the Leeland Poppy (P. nudicaule), and the Peacock Poppy (P. pavoninum).
+Some of the florist’s favorite species include the Oriental Poppy (Papaver orientale), the Corn poppy or Silk poppies/Wild poppies (Papaver rhoeas), the Leeland Poppy (Papaver nudicaule), Opium poppy (Papaver somniferum Paeoniflorum variety), and the Peacock Poppy (Papaver pavoninum).

 Symbolism of Poppy Blossoms